firebase/firebase-admin-node/CONTRIBUTING.md

 1. *Service account certificate*: This can be downloaded as a JSON file from the "Settings > Service Accounts" tab of the Firebase console.
 Copy the file into the repo so it's available at `test/resources/key.json`.
-2. *Web API key*: This is displayed in the "Settings > General" tab of the console.
+2. *Web API key*: This is displayed in the "Settings > General > Your apps > Config" tab of the console.
 Copy it and save to a new text file at `test/resources/apikey.txt`.

 Then set up your Firebase/Google Cloud project as follows: